eliranwong/autoretriever/README.md

 A simple data retriever chat, built on [AutoGen framework](https://microsoft.github.io/autogen/docs/Getting-Started/).

-It is a simplified version of autoretriever, which is integrated as part of [LetMeDoIt AI project](https://github.com/eliranwong/letmedoit)
+It is a simplified version of the "autoretriever" tool, integrated in our [LetMeDoIt AI project](https://github.com/eliranwong/letmedoit)

 # Install